Transmission belt

 Transmission belt is a Marxist–Leninist analogy to describe interactions of the communist party with the people in a communist state via mass organizations, such as trade unions.
 All these institutions worked under the party's leadership.
-Examples are the All-Union Central Council of Trade Unions of the Soviet Union and the All-China Federation of Trade Unions, were and are transmission belt organisations.
+Examples of transmission belt organizations include the All-Union Leninist Young Communist League (Komsomol), the All-Union Central Council of Trade Unions of the Soviet Union, and the All-China Federation of Trade Unions.

+A "transmission belt" connecting a tractor engine (behind the water tender) with a stationary thresher, extracting grain and generating a stack of waste straw.

+The term derives from early 20th century agriculture, in which the engines of tractors provided operational power to engineless stationary threshing machines via long straps called "transmission belts."

-The term originates from Vladimir Lenin's speech to the 8th All-Russian Congress of Soviets, the All-Russian Central Council of Trade Unions and the Moscow City Council of Trade Unions, on 30 December 1920.
+The metaphor was first used by Russian Communist Party leader Vladimir Lenin in his speech to the 8th All-Russian Congress of Soviets, the All-Russian Central Council of Trade Unions and the Moscow City Council of Trade Unions, on 30 December 1920.